-We have been providing a range of award-winning and accredited advice services to our tenants and partners for a number of years.
+We offer award-winning and accredited advice services to our tenants and partners.

 We were one of the first housing associations to be accredited by the Scottish National Standards for Information and Advice Providers for our money advice provision and welfare rights advice.

-Our qualified, knowledgeable and experienced teams help thousands of tenants each year to maximise their income, combat debt and mitigate the impacts of welfare reform.
+Our qualified, knowledgeable teams help thousands of tenants each year.
+This can be helping them maximise their income, combat debt and mitigate the impacts of welfare reform.

-Within the team we have an officer who also provides a service to Horizon Housing Association and Manor Estates Housing Association.
+Within the team we have an officer who works with Horizon Housing Association and Manor Estates Housing Association.

-The service works to sustain tenancies, prevent homelessness and reduce the number of legal actions being taken against tenants.
+The service works to sustain tenancies, prevent homelessness and lower the number of legal actions being taken against tenants.

 Welfare rights and benefits advice

-The core Welfare Rights team monitors change in Welfare Law to determine how they affect the whole of Link and deliver training courses to staff covering a wide range of benefit and welfare related issues.
+The Welfare Rights team monitors change in welfare law to work out how they affect the whole of Link.
+They also deliver training courses to staff covering various benefit and welfare related issues.

-The team works with tenants to help minimise the impact of welfare reform by completing benefit checks, assisting with benefit claims and accessing charitable grants – ensuring tenants receive the income they are entitled to.
+The team works with tenants to help minimise the impact of welfare reform by completing benefit checks, helping with benefit claims and accessing charitable grants.
+We want to make sure tenants receive the income they are entitled to.

-They also support tenants with mandatory reconsiderations and appeals.
+They also help tenants with mandatory reconsiderations and appeals.

 Money and debt advice

-The Money and debt team aims to combat poverty and financial exclusion by helping address issues of debt and by supporting tenants to access a range of debt resolution options, improving understanding of financial products.
+The Money and debt team aims to combat poverty and financial exclusion.
+They do this by helping deal with issues of debt and by supporting tenants in accessing debt resolution options.